Types of computer monitors | What is a monitor and its functions explainer

 The LEDs supported by edge backlighting are not able to produce pictures of high quality since they don’t have local dimming features like full-array LEDs.

-LEDs are considered much environment friendly than CRTs and LCDs.
+LEDs are considered much more environmentally friendly than CRTs and LCDs.

 Also, they consume comparatively less electricity than both of them.
-The only demerit of owning a LED is that it is slightly costly.
+The only demerit of owning an LED is that it is slightly costly.

 Features of LEDs